 - Initial kick-off meeting ahead of July 5 (based on availability).

-- Around 30 hours during the program (July 5th – August 5th), including assisting youth filmmaking teams during shoot days, which take place over one weekend.
+- The bulk of the hours are during the program (July 5th – August 5th), including assisting youth filmmaking teams during shoot days, which take place over one weekend.

 - All Media Chaperones will be subject to a background check.

 - The program will be held in-person at Mount Saint Mary’s University, Doheny Campus, Los Angeles, CA.

 - All media chaperones are encouraged to be available to attend the premiere screening event of the documentaries on the evening of October 11, 2022, at Mt.
 St. Mary’s Doheny Campus.